ABRG-Models/morphologica/README.svg_boundaries.md

-## SVG defined boundaries
+# SVG defined boundaries

 The **morph::HexGrid** class can have its boundary set from a specially defined scalable vector graphics drawing (svg).
 This readme describes how to create a suitable drawing.

 Create an svg file.
 I used Inkscape, but the code has been tested with Adobe Illustrator-generated files and these should work.

 In your drawing, draw a boundary using the Bezier curve tool (Shift-F6 in Inkscape - the little Rotring pen icon).
 Open the properties for the object (Ctrl-Shift-O in Inscape) and set its 'id' to 'cortex' (The press the 'Set' button in Inkscape).
+The id 'cortex' was used because the code was originally developed to define boundary shapes for cortical brain regions.

 Now draw a line to act as the scale bar with the Freehand line tool (F6 in Inkscape - the little pencil icon).
 Make the line's length equal to a known distance in millimetres.
 Open the properties for the line object and set 'id' based on the length.
 For example, if the line represents 1 mm, set the 'id' to '1x0_mm'.
 Note that 'x' has to be used instead of '.'.
 If the line represents 0.25 mm, then you would set 'id' to '0x25_mm'.